ecohealthalliance/slurm-eh-server/README.md

 and it is good practice to have them save results from intermediate steps and parallel processes in case they are interrupted and so you can monitor progress.
 We recommend using the [`targets`](https://ecohealthalliance.github.io/eha-ma-handbook/2-projects.html#targets) package for many such jobs.

+## Using GPUS

 ## Server Etiquette and Communication

-Aegypti and Prospero are shared resources and only work if we use them politely.
+Aegypti ,Prospero and sycorax  are shared resources and only work if we use them politely.
 The servers are *not* good for:

 -   Storing private collections of data. *There is no expectation of